bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a stateful and a functional component?

+- Functional components usually just do one thing really well.
+On the other hand stateful components manages state via objects handling user interactions and state changes.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+- The compdnentWillMount method gets called during the initial rendering of the DOM.
+- The componentDidUpdate method gets called when state changes in any its dependency array.

 3. Define stateful logic.

+- Stateful logic is our code that holds and manages state.
+An example is the handleChange() method.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+- Arrange = set up component to test
+- Act = Execute behavior (if there is one)
+- Assert = Extract response element & check (if necessary) that it is as "expected."